Creative drawing and painting workshops at Bateman's

 'Painting with egg tempera' workshop

 On Fridays 22 September and 6 & 20 October, this workshop will provide a taster of what it is like to work with egg tempera.
+Due to unforeseen circumstances the workshop on Friday 20 October has been cancelled.
+We apologise for any inconvenience.

 Enjoy the chance to mix up paint from pigment and egg yolk to create a small painting to take away with you.
 Emma will provide drawings copied from templates or you can use your own small drawing, perhaps one made during the 'Drawing creatively' workshop.